 This is the most advanced and processor-intensive method.
 Instead of looking for a specific match, the engine looks for suspicious characteristics.
 For example, if a small packet triggers a massive outbound data transfer (a potential buffer overflow attack) or if traffic patterns deviate statistically from the network baseline, the DPI engine intervenes.
 This is the primary defense against Zero-Day attacks.

 The biggest challenge for Deep Packet Inspection today is encryption.
-With over 90% of web traffic encrypted via HTTPS/TLS, the payload is scrambled.
-A standard DPI engine looking at encrypted traffic sees only random noise.
+With over 90% of web traffic now encrypted via HTTPS/TLS a figure consistently reported by Google’s Transparency Report across major platforms the payload is scrambled before it ever reaches an inspection point.

 Network engineers generally use two strategies to handle this: